Ravi River

-The Ravi River (Note: /ˈrɑːvi/; /pa/) is a transboundary river in South Asia, flowing through northwestern India and eastern Pakistan, and is one of five major rivers of the Punjab region.
+The Ravi River (Note: /ˈrɑːvi/; /pa/) is a river in South Asia that flows through northwestern India and eastern Pakistan forming the boundary between the two nations for about 50 miles before travelling westwards across eastern Pakistan.
+It is one of five major rivers of the Punjab region.

 Under the Indus Waters Treaty of 1960, the waters of the Ravi and two other rivers of the Punjab (Sutlej and Beas River) were allocated to India.
 Subsequently, the Indus Basin Project was developed in Pakistan, which transfers waters from western rivers of the Indus system to replenish the portion of the Ravi River lying in that country.
 Many inter-basin water transfers, irrigation, hydropower and multipurpose projects have been built in India.

 History

 According to ancient history traced to the Vedas, the Ravi River was known as Irāvatī (इरावती).

 The Ravi was known as Purushni or Irawati to Indians in Vedic times and as Hydraotes ('ϒδραώτης) and Hyarotis (Ὑαρῶτις) to the Ancient Greeks.

 Part of the Battle of the Ten Kings was fought on a river, which according to Yaska (Nirukta 9.26) refers to the Ravi river at Punjab.